jca/mysql-transfer/README.md

 # mysql-transfer
-Bash tool for configurable and interactive or batch migration of Mysql databases

-Copyright (C) 2018 Webelop Ltd
-Contact: Jean-Charles Callu <jc@webelop.net>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+A simple tool for Mysql data transfer, which runs in interactive or batch mode and creates data transfer profiles which can be shared between developers alongside a project.

 ## USAGE:
- mysql-transfer PATH FORCE
+`mysql-transfer PATH FORCE`
  - Argument 1 - PATH:  configuration path. eg: ./sample-transfer
- - Argument 2 - FORCE: optional "force" - bypass configuration questions and run all data migrations
+ - Argument 2 - FORCE: (optional) "force" - bypass configuration questions and run all data migrations

+Examples
+- `mysql-transfer ./sample-transfer` Run an interactive data transfer, select source and destination and transfer data
+- `mysql-transfer ./sample-transfer force` Run a non-interactive transfer.
+Previous settings will be reused.

 ## CONFIG FOLDER STRUCTURE:
  - ./structure-data-tables.dist.txt > one table per line, containing all default tables to dump with data